Checklist to Assist Healthy Financing

-Whether you are going straight into employment or need time to apply for your first post-qualification post, spending a small amount of time taking stock of your financial situation can make all the difference.
+Whether you are going straight into employment or need time to apply for your first post-qualification job, spending a small amount of time taking stock of your financial situation can make all the difference.

-Remember, you will officially be a student until the last day of your course – even if you have finished your final exam or placement earlier than this date.
+Remember, you will officially be a student until the last official day of your course – even if you have finished your final exam or placement earlier than this date.

 Every graduate’s situation will be different.
 Your financial circumstances will depend on whether you have taken out government student loans, have overdraft facilities, have worked on a paid placement as part of the Covid-19 provisions, are living at home or have to wait before starting your first job as a registered nurse.

 Using some or all of the steps below, as a quick-start checklist, will help ensure you start your postgraduate life on the right financial track.

 More detailed information about claiming benefits and affordable housing options can be found in the relevant section of this resource.

 If you are already very worried about your finances and feel like you need some specialist debt and money advice go to the Member Support Services page for further details of the RCN Debt and Money Advice Service.

 As a student it is likely that you will have held some form of student bank account.
 These accounts often have an interest-free or very low-rate overdraft attached to them.

 At the end of your course you should check the terms and conditions of your overdraft and student bank account to find out what will happen to them after you have graduated.
 If you do not look into this your bank may automatically switch you to an account that has high bank charges, which could potentially add considerably to your existing debt.